Department of Radiology

 An academic hospital adjacent to our Albert Einstein College of Medicine

-While on-site at Jack D. Weiler Hospital, Montefiore-Einstein Radiology Fellows experience hands-on training in an academic community hospital setting.
+On the East Campus, the Jack D. Weiler Hospital is the central hub where Montefiore Radiology Residents experience hands-on training in an academic community hospital setting.
 The hospital’s location at the Albert Einstein College of Medicine Campus allows fellows to work directly with faculty and develop independence through hands-on-training.
 Weiler is also home to the Albert Einstein Cancer Center, which provides extensive case material for clinical cases and highlights multiple interdisciplinary conferences.
-Fellows work directly with faculty on the Interventional Radiology (IR) service and take independent calls as senior residents from Einstein, enhancing their learning and independent clinical practice.
+Residents work directly with faculty on the Interventional Radiology (IR) service and take independent calls as senior residents from Einstein, enhancing their learning and independent clinical practice.
+The East Campus is also home to the PET Imaging Center, a dedicated Nuclear Medicine outpatient facility, and the nearby Comprehensive Breast Cancer Care Center.

 An ambulatory surgery center and specialty care location

 Hutchinson Campus features a full-service outpatient radiology department that supports an 11-story outpatient medical facility and surgical center.
-Fellows support outpatient care in orthopedics and pain management during rotations in orthopedics and sports medicine, and gain hands-on experience in both procedures and clinical management in a patient-centered environment at the Montefiore Breast Center.
+Fellows support outpatient care in orthopedics and pain management during rotations in orthopedics and sports medicine imaging, and gain hands-on experience in both procedures and clinical management in a patient-centered environment at the Montefiore Comprehensive Breast Cancer Care Center.

 Programmed for excellence, focused on education